Radical Reads

 Funding AI: Unpacking High Valuations

-By Ryan Shannon, Investor
+By Ryan Shannon, Partner

 AI startups are getting a lot of attention.
 While the broader venture investing market has significantly contracted over the last twelve months and venture capital (VC) fundraising just hit a nine-year low, it seems that everyone and anyone is trying to invest in “generative AI” companies these days.